The following information is related to Indiana University functions solely and is not applicable for Indiana University Foundation.

 Net income is the difference between revenues and expenses on the income statement.
 In general, it is the amount left over after all expenses have been subtracted from cumulative revenue streams.
 Net position is typically looked at on a historical and comparative basis by comparing numerous fiscal years to one another.
 Changes in net position are a representation in improvement or decline of the entity’s overall financial health.

 Since the income statement shows financial activity over a given fiscal period, internal management and external users can use this information to compare one fiscal period to the next.
-In order to truly recognize patterns and trends, users are encouraged to review multiple fiscal years from the Controller’s Toolkit.
-The Office of the Controller is in the process of making available a multi-year Income Statements, but is currently unavailable to users.
+In order to truly recognize patterns and trends, users are encouraged to review multiple fiscal years from the Controller’s Office Reporting Tools.

 As an additional function available on the income statement, the budget column is included for comparative purposes.
 Currently, the report logic is based on a hierarchy where it looks at Adjusted/Base Budget (BB) first, then Current Budget (CB) and lastly Monthly Budgets (MB) which are defined below.